Skip to Main Content

 If you’re not making money independently but intend to start a business and have business-related purchases to make, you’ll still have a solid shot at qualifying.

-The application process for a business credit card is similar to a personal credit card’s with the addition of questions related specifically to your business.
-For this reason, it’s best to apply only if you have a business or intend on starting one.
-An exception is corporate employees that regularly expense purchases for work.
+The application process for a business credit card is similar to that of a personal credit card, although it will include some questions related specifically to your business.
+For this reason, it’s best to apply only if you have a business or intend to start one.

 If your business doesn’t tend to lean in one particular direction regarding spending, a flat-rate rewards card may be the way to go.